Thinking about adoption?

 6. Who decides if applicants are suitable to be adoptive parents?

 After attendance at the Assessment Seminar, you will be required to take part in an intensive assessment process should you choose to continue.
-An assessor with qualifications in social work or psychology, who is contracted by the Department, will interview you a number of times in your home and will prepare a detailed report with a recommendation as to your suitability to be adoptive parents.
-The assessor will discuss the report and the recommendation with you when it is finished.
+An assessor with qualifications in Social Work or Psychology is contracted by the Department and will interview you a number of times in your home and will prepare a detailed assessment report with a recommendation as to your suitability to be adoptive parents.
+The assessor will discuss the assessment report and the recommendation with you when it is finished.

-Your assessment report will then be presented to and considered by the Adoption Applications Committee (AAC) whereby a decision will be made about your suitability.
+Your assessment report will then be presented to and considered by the AAC and a decision will be made about your suitability.
 There are occasions when the AAC requires further information from the applicant and/or the assessor before a final decision can be made.
 The AAC does not have responsibility for allocating or placing children with applicants.

 The AAC is comprised of both officers from the Department and independent people who have significant experience and knowledge in areas relevant to the long-term placement of children.